 , abolish the position of rex

 Thus, some 175 years before Alexander the Great, the Roman Republic stood politically independent.
 This was at first a rather shaky situation, requiring nearly a century of consolidation.
 On top of that, Rome had to face up to the other Latin cities, and together with the Latin cities against the Italic peoples that continuously tried to infiltrate Latium.
-To complicate matters even more, the Etruscans still held power north of the river Tiberis and in the fourth century BC, the Celtic invasions of northern Italy came dangerously close to Latium.
+To complicate matters even more, the Etruscans still held power north of the Tiber and in the fourth century BC, the Celtic invasions of northern Italy came dangerously close to Latium.

 and the creation of a complex system of alliances with the people and cities of the Italian peninsula.

 By 300 BC, the Roman Republic had become the dominant power in Central Italy and emerged as a considerable factor in the Western Mediterranean, causing more and more eyebrows to raise at its obviously grand ambitions.
-In Greece, orators began to warn against “the thundercloud in the West”, while Carthage hastily intensified its efforts to dominate the Western Mediterranean before the Romans secured Italy and would try the same.
-Before long though, a race for Western Mediterranean supremacy between Carthage and Rome began, which would ultimately lead to the bloodiest wars the Mediterranean world had seen until then – the Punic Wars...© 2012 – 2014 undevicesimus.deviantart.com
+In Greece, orators began to warn against “the thundercloud in the West”, while Carthage hastily intensified its efforts to dominate the Western Mediterranean before the Romans secured Italy and would try to do the same.
+Before long though, a race for Western Mediterranean supremacy between Carthage and Rome began, which would ultimately lead to the bloodiest conflict the Mediterranean world had seen until then – the Punic Wars…© 2012 – 2014 undevicesimus.deviantart.com